Chillsmeit/qBittorrent-ProtonVPN-Guide/README.md

 touch "$HOME/Docker/protonvpn/docker-compose.yml"
 ```
 ### Use cat to quickly fill in the info for the gluetun yml file:
+In case you want to check the documentation about glueton and protonvpn, check [this](https://github.com/qdm12/gluetun-wiki/blob/main/setup/providers/protonvpn.md)
 ```
 cat <<EOF > "$HOME/Docker/protonvpn/docker-compose.yml"
 version: "3"